AMES Type 85

 The AMES Type 85, also known by its rainbow code Blue Yeoman, was an extremely powerful early warning (EW) and fighter direction (GCI) radar used by the Royal Air Force (RAF) as part of the Linesman/Mediator radar network.
 First proposed in early 1958, it was eleven years before they became operational in late 1968, by which time they were already considered obsolete.
 The Type 85 remained the RAF's primary air defense radar until it was replaced by Marconi Martello sets in the late-1980s as part of the new IUKADGE network.

 In the 1950s the RAF deployed the ROTOR reporting network, and later improved this system with the AMES Type 80 radar.
 While these were being built, the carcinotron radar jammer was tested against it and found to completely blank out its display.
 At first, it was feared the carcinotron would render all long-range radars useless, but over time a number of new concepts emerged to deal with this threat.
-Among them was the Blue Riband radar, which used a dozen 8 MW klystrons that randomly changed frequencies in order to overwhelm the jammer signal.
+Among them was the Blue Riband radar, which used a dozen 8 MW klystrons that randomly changed frequencies in order to overwhelm the jammer signal, and broadcast through an enormous array of four 75 ft wide antennas running on railway tracks.